September 18, 2024

 Le was convicted in 1997 when she was in her 20s and was released from jail two years later.
 She made a complete turnaround and eventually moved to Quincy while staying connected to and working in Dorchester.

-But she was not eligible for government benefits that other low-income single mothers were, and she had to get a $500 work permit every year.
-Her driver’s license only lasted a year, instead of five.
-Additionally, she had to do check-ins with ICE from time to time and could not travel to attend family funerals in Vietnam or go on vacations with her family outside the US.
+But Le worries that if she is put on a deportation order, she would face many of the same challenges she has helped others in the community to overcome.
+That includes not being eligible for government benefits that other low-income single mothers are, and having to get a $500 work permit annually.
+Her driver’s license would only last a year, instead of five.
+Additionally, she might have to schedule check-ins with ICE from time to time.
+Already, she has missed traveling to attend family funerals in Vietnam and going on vacations with her family outside the US.

 “It’s like we don’t have any chance,” she said.
 “I’ve been so, so clean up to this day, but I still carry that burden…I work and raised nine children by myself and they all serve the community in good ways…I didn’t get the chance to succeed in America like a normal person or get paperwork so I can apply for things.”